cancerberoSgx/engify/README.md

  * escodegen
  * handlebars

+#browserify transformations tested

+In general all browserify transformations should work! :) - in my case they all worked:

+ * hbsify
+ * brfs
+ * tsify
+ * coffeeify
+ * browserify-livescript

 #Objectives

  * Be able to write code using npm and run it in all javascript implementations.